workjs/workjs/modules/docserver/doc/basics.md

 this will result in this.context = {x:['a', '8'], y:'2'}

-Parameters given multiple times are returned as arrays.
+Parameters given multiple times or which have a name ending with '*' are returned as arrays.

 ### form fields x-www-form-urlencoded or multipart/form-data

 Form fields are fetched if the flag "formData" for a route is set true.
-As with query string parameters, form fields are put into this.context and returned as arrays if present multiple times.
+As with query string parameters, form fields are put into this.context and returned as arrays if present multiple times or if the name ends with '*'.

 ### url segments